Mohabyoussef09/aiion/README.md

 # aiion
-Run file using this command:  fastapi dev main.py
+Run file using this command:  "fastapi dev main.py"